-Our Guide to Email Marketing Mastery 1.
-Why Email Marketing?
+Our Guide to Email Marketing Mastery: Why Email Marketing?

-In this series of articles we will be looking at why you should consider adopting an email marketing strategy, how to sufficiently (and legally!) build a database of recipients, building a killer email template and how to analyse your results in order to constantly improve.
-This first article gives you an idea of what you should do before you begin and focusses on answering the question; why email marketing?…
+In this series of articles we will be looking at why you should consider adopting an email marketing strategy, how to sufficiently (and legally!) build a database of recipients, how to build a killer email template and how to analyse your results in order to constantly improve.
+This first article gives you an idea of what you should do before you begin and focuses on answering the question; why email marketing?

 Why you can’t ignore it…

-While it might feel like an antiquated form of digital marketing when compared to the modern might of social media, email marketing is not to be overlooked.
+While it might feel like an old form of digital marketing when compared to the modern branches of social media and influencer marketing, email marketing is not to be overlooked.
 Why?
-It’s down to how we view our emails.
+Simply, because of the way we view our emails.
 While social networks are saturated with messages, we subconsciously consider our inbox as a place of solace, where the only messages available are ones that we’ve already given the thumbs up.
-That’s exactly the mindset you want your customers to be in when your brand to pops up.
-Just as important as design and content is bypassing spam filters and convincing recipients to add you to their safe-senders list.
+That’s exactly the mindset you want your customers to be in when your brand pops up.
+Just as important as design and content, is bypassing spam filters and convincing recipients to add you to their safe-senders list.

 Before you begin…